bitifet/SmarkForm/docs/_getting_started/core_concepts.md

 ### Behaviour tunning

 👉 A special case for the "to" property is specifying it as "\*".
-In this case, the *action* button's target will be all items of the list.
+In this case, the *trigger* button's target will be all items of the list.

-Which combined (or not) with the *keep_non_empty* property of *list* component type's actions, may lead to several interesting combinations:
+Which combined (or not) with the *keep_non_empty* property of *list* component type's *removeItem* action, may lead to several interesting combinations:

 ➡️  Remove last empty pet.
 If none is empty, remove last one: